joeburton/graphql-express-template/README.md

 Pretty straight-forward so far, right?
 Good.

-Let's jump into the express code
+Let's jump into the NodeJS/ Express code.

 ```

+import express from "express";
+import { createServer } from "http";
+import { ApolloServer } from "apollo-server-express";
+import { makeExecutableSchema } from "@graphql-tools/schema";

-// Mocked data us currently used for convenience
+// Mocked data used currently for convenience.
 const developers = [
   {
     name: "Joe Burton",